rareview/stickify/readme.md

 - Run `npm run build` to build production code

 ## Testing
-Activate the Sticky CPTs plugin.
+Activate the Sticky Post Types plugin.

 By default, the meta option this plugin provides will be available on Posts and Pages.
 To include the meta option on a custom post type, use the following filter.